 Principium Psychiatry is one of the few psychiatric clinics in New York licensed to provide ketamine, Transcranial Magnetic Stimulation (TMS), buprenorphine and other cutting-edge medication therapy techniques.
 We also have various psychotherapists to support patients.
 The staff members at Principium are committed to delivering the most comprehensive and effective mental health treatments based on their insights and knowledge of multiple medical disciplines.

-Our staff members have expertise in addiction psychiatry, cognitive behavioral therapy, child and adolescent psychiatry and various other areas.
+Our staff members have expertise in cognitive behavioral therapy, child and adolescent psychiatry and various other areas.
 Each member of the team is caring, compassionate and completely focused on doing whatever they can to make patients feel comfortable, welcome and heard at every appointment.

 At Principium Psychiatry, ketamine infusions for depression in NYC are offered in a comfortable, private setting.
 Our offices in lower and mid-town Manhattan, near Columbus Circle and Wall Street, offer convenient and private locations for depression treatment that are accessible to the Tristate Area.
 We are near Penn Station, as well as all major subway lines, and our Wall Street location is a short distance from the Brooklyn Bridge and the large transportation hubs around Wall Street.